Trump to decide ‘soon’ on sending weapons to Taiwan

 China’s Communist Party has never ruled Taiwan, but Beijing claims the island of 23 million people is part of its territory and has not ruled out the use of force to annex it.

-Washington does not officially recognise Taiwan, but is the island territory’s main military backer – although the tone of that support has softened slightly under Trump.
+The United States does not officially recognize Taiwan, but Washington is Taipei’s main security backer — although the tone of that support has softened slightly under Trump.

 Shortly thereafter, China launched major live-fire drills to simulate a blockade around Taiwan’s key ports.